What is Abdominal Swelling?

 • You have chest pain

 Your doctor will probably start with a complete medical history and physical exam.
-Be sure to mention all of your symptoms and how long you've had them.
+Be sure to mention your symptoms and how long you've had them.

 • Ginger is present in most foods.
 It has incredible gas-expelling properties and can quickly cure indigestion.